KazariEX/plain-shiki/README.md

 # Plain Shiki

-Highlight your plaintext in any container via [Shiki]!
+Highlight your plaintext in any container via [Shiki].

 ## Installation